Laurence Tribe: Career

 Tribe testified at length during the Senate confirmation hearings in 1987 about the Robert Bork Supreme Court nomination, arguing that Bork's stand on the limitation of rights in the Constitution would be unique in the history of the Court.
 His participation in the hearings raised his profile outside of the legal realm and he became a target of right-wing critics.
-His phone was later found to have been wiretapped, but it was never discovered who had placed the device or why.
+His phone was later found to have been wiretapped, but it has never been discovered who had placed the device or why.

 Tribe's 1990 book Abortion: Clash of Absolutes, was called "informative, lucidly written and cogently reasoned" in a review in the Journal of the American Bar Association.

 In 1992, Tribe reargued Cipollone v.
 Liggett Group, Inc., before the Supreme Court on behalf of Cipollone.

 Tribe was part of Al Gore's legal team regarding the results of the 2000 United States presidential election.
 Due to the close nature of the vote count, recounts had been initiated in Florida, and the recounts had been challenged in court.
 Tribe argued the initial case in Federal Court in Miami in which they successfully argued that the court should not stop the recount of the votes which was taking place and scheduled to take place in certain counties.
 David Boies argued for the Gore team in a related matter in the Florida State Courts regarding the dates that Secretary of State of Florida Katherine Harris would accept recounts.
 When the original Federal case, Bush v.
 Gore, was appealed, Gore and his advisers decided at the last minute to have Boies instead of Tribe argue the case at the Supreme Court.
 The court determined that recounts of votes should cease and that accordingly George W. Bush had been elected president.

 Since the mid-1990s, Tribe has represented a number of corporations advocating for their free speech rights and constitutional personhood.
 Tribe represented General Electric in its defense against its liability under the Comprehensive Environmental Response, Compensation and Liability Act ("Superfund"), in which GE and Tribe unsuccessfully argued that the act unconstitutionally violated General Electric's due process rights.

 In 2014, Tribe was retained to represent Peabody Energy in a suit against the Environmental Protection Agency.
 Tribe argued that EPA's use of the Clean Air Act to implement its Clean Power Plan was unconstitutional.
 Tribe's legal analysis has been criticized by other legal commentators, including fellow Harvard Law School professors Richard J. Lazarus and Jody Freeman, who described his conclusion as "wholly without merit".
 His advocacy for corporations like Peabody has been criticized by some legal experts.

 On September 25, 2020, Tribe was named as one of the 25 members of the "Real Facebook Oversight Board", an independent monitoring group over Facebook.